-We performed a simplified simulation of formation of shells in a radial galactic minor merge.
+We performed a simplified simulation of formation of shells in a radial minor merger of galaxies.
 Both merging galaxies are represented by smooth potential.
 Millions of test particles were generated so that they follow the distribution function of the cannibalized galaxy at the beginning of the simulation.
 The particles then move according to the sum of the gravitational potentials of both galaxies.
 When the centers of the galaxies pass through each other, the potential of the cannibalized galaxy is suddenly switched off and the particles continue to move only in the fixed potential of the host galaxy.
-We use the simulation to demonstrate the validity of our methods of recovering the parameters of the host galaxy potential by measuring the positions of the peaks in the spectral lines.
+We use the simulation to demonstrate the validity of our methods of recovering the parameters of the host galaxy potential by measuring15 the positions of the peaks in the LOSVD of simulated data.

-In all cases, we look at the galaxy from the view perpendicular to the axis of collision, so that the cannibalized galaxy originally flew in from the right.
-Information on details of the simulation process can be found in Sect.
-15.1.
+In all cases, we look at the galaxy from the view perpendicular to the axis of collision, so that the cannibalized galaxy originally flew in from the right.16 Information on details of the simulation process can be found in Sect.
+17.1.